Yuhala/tees-for-dummies/sgx/README.md

 ### SGX software installation

-To develop and run applications in an SGX TEE, you need to install three pieces of software
+To develop and run applications in an SGX TEE, you need to install three pieces of software:
   1. The Intel SGX SDK
   2. The Intel SGX platform software (PSW)
   3. The Intel SGX driver

 You can either build these sofware packages from source (See [Intel SGX GitHub](https://github.com/intel/linux-sgx)) or use prebuilt binaries.
 Since we are dummies, we will go for the prebuilt binaries.